Semi-topologization in motivic homotopy theory and applications: Motivic descent for -B.G. presheaves

-\begin{cor} Let $E$ be a level-wise $\A^1$-B.G. motivic $\Omega_s$-spectrum.
-Then $E$ is motivic quasi-fibrant. \end{cor} \begin{proof}Consider an $S^1$-stable motivic fibrant replacement of $E$.
-Since an $S^1$-stable motivic fibrant motivic spectrum is a level-wise motivic fibrant motivic $\Omega_s$-spectrum, the corollary follows directly from Lemma~\ref{lem:A1BGOmega spt} and Theorem \ref{thm:A1Nis descent}. \end{proof}
+\begin{cor} Every level-wise $\A^1$-B.G. motivic $\Omega_s$-spectrum is motivic quasi-fibrant. \end{cor} \begin{proof}Consider an $S^1$-stable motivic fibrant replacement of the given one.
+Since an $S^1$-stable motivic fibrant motivic spectrum is a level-wise motivic fibrant (thus $\mathbb{A}^1$-B.G.) motivic $\Omega_s$-spectrum, this corollary holds by Lemma~\ref{lem:A1BGOmega spt} and Theorem \ref{thm:A1Nis descent}. \end{proof}

-\subsection{Motivic descent for $(s,p)$-bispectra}
+\subsection{Motivic descent for $(s,\mathfrak{p})$-bispectra}